hjorslev/SteamPS/README.md

 The module can also be installed in the current user's scope by adding `-Scope CurrentUser` to the above command.
-If multiple people are administrating the server it can be easier to maintain the module by having SteamPS installed in just one location.
+If multiple people are administrating the server, it can be easier to maintain the module by having SteamPS installed in just one location.

 Furthermore, if you plan to use cmdlets from the module to run unattended